SystemSpace/Compendium/compendium.rst

   There is, technically, such an "outer space".
 However, it is very hostile and one should not visit it.
 You would have to leave your entire "Experience", like taking off VR goggles, you aren't even connected to a user anymore.

+Does this mean someone could leave Systemspace at any time?
+  Technically you can, but nobody's returned.
+There's a hacky way to do it but I don't remember.

 Are you allowed to talk about companies and what goes outside the Systemspace?
   Not much, all I'm allowed to say is we don't know much, and that it's a bit like a hyperdimensional server room.